hydrologie/xhydro/docs/installation.rst

 This is the preferred method to install `xHydro`, as it will always install the most recent stable release.

-If for some reason you wish to install the `PyPI` version of `xscen` into an existing Anaconda environment (*not recommended*), only run the last command above.
+If for some reason you wish to install the `PyPI` version of `xhydro` into an existing Anaconda environment (*not recommended if requirements are not met*), only run the last command above.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.